44yyyy/Linux-Log-Analysis/README.md

 I used the same command from before, `cat auth.log | grep -i accepted`, but I just wanted to clear up some things on the output, so I used another pipe to chain `awk '{print $1, $2, $9, $11}'`

-This only shows the information from those columns, so I narrowed down the output to the month, date, user, and IP address, which I determined were key information.
+This only shows the information from the columns associated with the numbers, so I narrowed down the output to the month, date, user, and IP address, which I determined were key information.

 ![alt text](FirstExternalIP.jpg)